jgroeschen/KFoSs-PC/README.md

         python gui.py
     and the gui will load.

-5. If this is the first time you have run the program, you will have to enter credentials obtained from the [Kroger Developer site](https://developer.kroger.com).
+5. If this is the first time you have run the program, you will have to enter credentials obtained from the [Kroger® Developer site](https://developer.kroger.com).
 Register, create an app under the "Production" environment, and use the credentials you create.
 The credentials I am using to test this application are not provided in the Github repo, for security purposes.